DivestOS

-DivestOS was an open source, Android operating system.
+DivestOS was an open source Android-based operating system.
 It was a soft fork of LineageOS that aimed to increase security and privacy with support for end-of-life devices.
 It removed many proprietary blobs and pre-installed open source apps.

 DivestOS builds were signed with release-keys so bootloaders may be re-locked on supported devices.
 (Note: Not all Android devices support relocking the bootloader with a third party operating system installed.)
 An automated CVE patcher was used to patch the kernels against many known vulnerabilities.

-DivestOS included few default applications.
+DivestOS includes few default applications.
 F-Droid was included, as well as Hypatia, a "real-time malware scanner" and Carrion, a robocall blocker.

 History

 The DivestOS project began in 2014, with the first properly signed builds being released in 2015.

 Public release of DivestOS was announced on F-Droid forums in June 2020.

-In December 2024, Tavi announced the discontinuation of DivestOS, its apps (notably the firefox-based browser Mull) and XMPP Chatrooms.
+In December 2024, Tavi announced the discontinuation of DivestOS, its apps (notably the Firefox-based browser Mull) and XMPP Chatrooms.
 Whilst the mobile operating system was discontinued, the announcement elaborated that non-mobile Divest projects would continue to receive maintenance.